albar965/albar965.github.io/littlenavmap.md

   waypoints, airways, airspaces, approach and departure procedures and more.
 Plenty of information is available in tooltips or information windows for each map object.
-* **Flight plans** and flight plan fragments can be loaded, saved and merged all using the common Flight Simulator PLN files as well as **X-Plane FMS format version 3 and 11** and FLP files.
+* **Flight plans** and flight plan fragments can be loaded, saved and merged all using the common Flight Simulator PLN files as well as **X-Plane FMS format version 3 and 11**, FSC and FLP files.
 * Flight plans can be exported to the **_Reality XP GNS 530W/430W V2_, the _Reality XP GTN 750/650 Touch_ and
   the _Flight1 GTN 650/750_**.
 * More export formats are **GPX (GPS Exchange Format, including flown track), PMDG RTE, FLP, X-Plane